← Back to rubinobservatory.org

 Why should I join a Science Collaboration?

 Being part of a Science Collaboration allows more direct communication with the Rubin Observatory.
-By becoming a member, you can influence Rubin Observatory project choices, communicate with Data Management team and use software, tools, simulations, and data products developed by the collaboration.
+By becoming a member, you can influence Rubin Observatory project choices, communicate with the Data Management team and use software, tools, simulations, and data products developed by the collaboration.

 Who can apply for funding from the LSST Corporation?